iyaselerehoboth/iyaselerehoboth/README.md

 - 👯 I’m looking to collaborate on: Mobile Development projects
 - 💬 Ask me about: Native Android Apps Development
 - 😄 Pronouns: He/His
+- 😉 Fun Facts: When I am not coding, I like to read or play video games.

 ### 🛠️ Tech Stack & Tools: